 The Company has incurred cumulative losses and negative cash flows from operations since our predecessor's inception in 1995.
-The Company had accumulated losses of \$119.3 million as of September 30, 2020.
+The Company had accumulated losses of \$122.2 million as of December 31, 2020.
 We expect that our research and development expenses may increase due to the continued development of the OPMD program.
 It is also likely that there will be an increase in the general and administrative expenses due to the obligations of being a domestic public company in the United States as a result of the Re-domiciliation and no longer a "foreign private issuer" under SEC Rules.

-We had no borrowings for the three months ended September 30, 2020 and 2019 and do not currently have a credit facility.
+We had no borrowings for the three months ended December 31, 2020 and 2019 and do not currently have a credit facility.

-As of September 30, 2020, we had cash and cash equivalents of \$7.5 million.
+As of December 31, 2020, we had cash and cash equivalents of approximately \$14 million.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
 Currently, our cash and cash equivalents are held in bank accounts.
-Our short-term investments consist of term deposits with maturity within 180 days.
-Based on cash and cash equivalents of the Company, including proceeds from a public offering of common stock (and common stock equivalents) that closed on October 6, 2020 management estimates that cash and cash equivalents will be sufficient to fund the Company's operations for at least the next twelve months from the filing of this form 10-O.